-Forest Service officials announced July 24th that they are implementing a Forest Order for the entire Green Mountain National Forest (GMNF) geared toward minimizing black bear and human encounters and interactions.
+Forest Service officials announced July 23, 2019, that they are implementing a Forest Order for the entire Green Mountain National Forest (GMNF) geared toward minimizing black bear and human encounters and interactions.
 The order specifies proper food storage and prohibits leaving food or refuse on National Forest system lands in Vermont.
 The Order was issued to provide for visitor safety and the conservation of bears.
 See more information in the press release.
+This order is still in place in 2020.

-The following acts are prohibited on the Green Mountain National Forest:
+The following acts and omissions are prohibited on the Green Mountain National Forest:

 What this boils down to for backpacking is you need to either hang your food and other smellable items, or use a bear box or personal bear can, and you need to carry out any and all trash that you create, including food scraps, because there are no trash cans on the trail.
 (Shelters, fire pits, privies, and bear boxes are not trash cans.
 Do not leave your trash or food scraps there.)